malliina/appbundler/README.md

 For SBT integration, see [sbt-packager](https://github.com/malliina/sbt-packager).

-## Requirements ##
+## Features ##

-- Must not rely on Ant
+- Does not rely on Ant
-- Must support Oracle Java 7 and later
+- Supports Oracle Java 7 and later
-- Must be able to include a suitable JRE in the .app package
+- Can include a suitable JRE in the .app package
-- Must be able to run the app as a service (launchd)
+- Can optionally run the app as a service (using launchd)

 ## Installation ##